Firefishy/steamnet2000.org.za/index.md

 ## Join Us

-Whether you're a railway enthusiast, a history buff, or simply looking for a way to contribute to your community, SteamNet 2000 welcomes you.
+Whether you're a railway enthusiast, a history buff, or simply looking for a way to contribute to your community, Steamnet 2000 welcomes you.
 Join us in our efforts to keep the steam heritage alive and thriving.
 Your support, whether through membership, donations, or volunteer work, helps us make a significant impact.

 ## Plan Your Visit